 Our Visit to the Dole Pineapple Plantation (Full Review!)

 The Dole Pineapple Plantation is a must-see attraction on the island of Oahu in Hawaii.
-You’ll find so much more than just pineapples!
-The Dole Pineapple Plantation has a train, garden, maze, gift shop, and more.
-If you’re a Disney fan, you’ll also find the world-famous Dole Whip (pineapple-flavored soft-serve ice cream) for purchase at the plantation.
-We visited the Dole Pineapple Planation and really enjoyed our afternoon there.
+We found so much more than just pineapples!
+The Dole Pineapple Plantation had a train, garden, maze, gift shop, and more.
+As Disney fans, we were also excited to find the world-famous Dole Whip ice cream!
+We recently visited the Dole Pineapple Planation and really enjoyed exploring the gardens.
 In this post, we’re sharing our full review of the Dole Pineapple Plantation in Hawaii.

 Pineapple at the Dole Pineapple Plantation